GSG-FC03/Education-App/README.md

 - As a user, I want to see all the available courses on coursera and I can go back to the home page.
 - As a user, I want to see all challenges on codewars and I can go back to the home page.
 - As a user, I can join as a guest to see the courses and challenges.
-- As a user, I can Log out and return to login page.
+- As a user, I can Log out from home page and return to login page.

 ## Technology used and the purpose